Enalean/tuleap-documentation-en/languages/en/user-guide/tql.rst

     (summary = "soap" OR summary = "rest")
       AND description = "documentation" AND story_points BETWEEN(3, 8)

+..
+NOTE:: Be careful, you must use name of fields and not label to construct queries.

 Sending the query to the server can throw following errors: